zuleikarg/user-container/README.md

 ## Installation

-Firstly, it is essential to ensure that the GPU requirements are covered by the PC we want to installed the code to:
+Firstly, it is essential to ensure that the GPU requirements are covered by the PC we want to install the code to.

 On a window terminal:
 ```bash